 After penning seventeen bestsellers and selling more than 100 million copies worldwide, the author of the Jack Ryan novels rewarded himself with a jewel penthouse in Baltimore’s Ritz-Carlton Residences, a highly-coveted, luxury condominium complex positioned along the city’s waterfront.

-And since the building didn’t already have a big enough penthouse apartment, Clancy took it upon himself to combine three existing units into a massive 12,000-square-foot trophy apartment, a major overhaul of the space that took two years to complete and costed him $15 million.
+And since the building didn’t already have a big enough penthouse apartment, Clancy took it upon himself to combine three existing units into a massive 12,000-square-foot trophy apartment, a major overhaul of the space that took two years to complete and cost him $15 million.

 Unfortunately, this was back in 2010, and one year after the renovation was completed, Tom Clancy died of heart failure at the nearby John Hopkins Hospital.
 He was 66 at the time.

 The triple-sized penthouse on the sixth floor of Baltimore’s Ritz-Carlton Residences reflects “the exquisite tastes of its owner and the quality craftsmanship of the builders who brought the vision to life,” according to Elite Auctions, which is handling the auction sale.

 While the nature of the sale doesn’t give us many indicators on what the penthouse will sell for, the “without reserve” part means that the unit will be sold regardless of price.

 The apartment was first listed in October 2015 for $12 million by TTR Sotheby’s International Realty.
 The price dropped in 2016 to $10.9 million and again later that year to $8.7 million.

-And while that may sound like quite the hefty price tag, it’s worth noting that Clancy paid a total of $12.6 million to buy the three separate units — and invested heavily in combining them and redesigning the space to suit his style.
+And while that may sound like quite a hefty price tag, it’s worth noting that Clancy paid a total of $12.6 million to buy the three separate units — and invested heavily in combining them and redesigning the space to suit his style.

 A perfectly appointed office with dark, rich furnishings contrasts the brightness of the overall décor (and it wouldn’t be surprising if the author had it designed that way in order to trigger his creativity whenever he wanted to write).

-Incorporating smart home tech, all of the penthouse’s lighting, window shades, and in-home audio are controlled via smartphone.
-Additional features include five parking spaces, an elevator from garage to private vestibule, panoramic views of The Inner Harbor, Harbor East, Fells Point, Federal Hill and downtown city skyline, two offices, four balconies and two corner terraces.
+Additional features of Tom Clancy’s house include five parking spaces, an elevator from garage to private vestibule, panoramic views of The Inner Harbor, Harbor East, Fells Point, Federal Hill and downtown city skyline, two offices, four balconies and two corner terraces.

-The building itself sounds like the pinnacle of luxury; set on a five-acre premier waterfront parcel along Baltimore’s Inner Harbor, The Ritz Carlton Residences offers five-star amenities including 24/7 front desk attendants, two acres of waterfront gardens with fountains, Ritz-Carlton trained concierge, free valet parking for residents and guests.
+The building itself sounds like the pinnacle of luxury; set on a five-acre premier waterfront parcel along Baltimore’s Inner Harbor, The Ritz Carlton Residences offers five-star amenities including 24/7 front desk attendants, two acres of waterfront gardens with fountains, Ritz-Carlton trained concierge, and free valet parking for residents and guests.